pybamm-team/PyBaMM/docs/source/user_guide/installation/install-source-windows.rst

 	  git clone https://github.com/microsoft/vcpkg.git

-   * If you do not have Git installed, download and install it from the `official downloads page <https://git-scm.com/download/win>`_.
+   * If you do not have Git installed, download and install it from the `official Git download page <https://git-scm.com/download/win>`_.

 3. Navigate inside VCPKG directory and install it: